maRce10/coded_bioacoustics/content/post/2018-02-22-Simulating_animal_vocalizations.md

 ---

 <div class="alert alert-warning">
-⚠️ <b>Dec-2023:</b> Be aware that the functions `sim_songs()` has undergone substantial changes beginning with warbleR 1.1.30 which simulations may not those shown in this post.
+<center>⚠️ <b>Dec-2023:</b> Be aware that the functions <i>sim_songs()</i> has undergone substantial changes beginning with warbleR 1.1.30 so simulations using package versions may not look like those shown in this post.
 </div>